 The Regatta Lepa was declared a national festival in 2003 and attracts locals, foreigners and VIPs including heads of state.

 Regatta Lepa festival highlights

 The highlight of the festival is the floating parade of lepa boats.
 Each lepa represents a different family and village from the region.

 Other highlights of the festival include marine sporting activities such as the:

 - duck catching competition.

-Celebrations extend into the night, with karaoke, cultural music and igal-igal dance performances, beauty contests, fireworks display and even a ‘Lepa Car’ competition taking place in Semporna Stadium.
+Celebrations extend into the night, with karaoke, cultural music and igal-igal dance performances, beauty contests, fireworks display and even a ‘Lepa Car’ competition held within Semporna’s stadium.

 A competition is held to pick the most beautifully decorated lepa.
 The winner stands to take home cash prizes and other goodies including speed boats, boat parts, trophies and certificates.

 The winner is chosen based on their sambulayang (sails), tipas-tipas (triangular pennants), panji-panji (small rectangular flags) and traditional music and igal-igal dance performances.